walkabillylab/activityCounts/cran-comments.md

 ## Resubmission

 Hello,
-This is the second submission.
+This is the **second** submission.

-### CRAN's first comment by "Uwe Ligges" was:
+### CRAN's first feedback by "Uwe Ligges" was:

 "Please explain in your Description field:
 What are "ActiLife counts"?
 If there is a web reference for ActiLife, please add it in the firm <https://......> to the Description field."

-### Actions I took
+### In the second submission:
 The Description field is updated according to the instructions.
+Also, the version number is increased.